View George Shofran's Obituary on standardspeaker.com and share memories

 George was an avid hunter who loved the outdoors, and also was a fan of the Pittsburgh Steelers.

-Preceding him in death, in addition to his parents, were his wife, Theresa M. (Kassick) Shofran, in 2016; and brothers and a sister, Peter Shofran, Lawrence Shofran, Michael Shofran, Joseph Shofran, Emil Shofran, and Mary Dziak.
+Preceding him in death, in addition to his parents, were his wife, Theresa M. Kassick Shofran, in 2016; and brothers and a sister, Peter Shofran, Lawrence Shofran, Michael Shofran, John Shofran, Joseph Shofran, Emil Shofran and Mary Dziak.

 Surviving is one son, George L. Shofran, Hazle Twp.
 Several nieces and nephews also survive.